By Daniel Trotta and David Adams

 The ship was on its way from New London, Connecticut, to St. Petersburg, Florida, said Tracie Simonin, director of the HMS Bounty Organization LLC.
 She said she was unsure how the captain attempted to navigate the storm.

-The vessel was taking on water and also without propulsion, stuck in 40 mile-per-hour (65 kph) winds and heavy seas, the Coast Guard said.
+The vessel was believed to be taking on water and was without propulsion, stuck in 40 mile-per-hour (65 kph) winds and 18-foot (5.5-meter) seas, the Coast Guard said.